nickdrummond/star-wars-ontology/docs/modelling principles.md

     and (participant some Dianoga)
     and (survivedBy value Luke_Skywalker))

-## People
+## Beings

+- primary classification is Species
-- should assert relations between people on the one it affects most - eg `Luke trainedBy Obi-wan` unless an `Event` is called for
+- should assert relations between beings on the one it affects most - eg `Luke trainedBy Obi-wan` unless an `Event` is called for
 - should all have at least one `Role` (whether or not in an organisation)